Brian1226/Priority-Queue/Specification.md

 ## Preconditions

-* The user and the invited collaborators need to be registered
+* The user and the invited collaborators need to be registered.
-* The user needs to know the email/username of the people they will invite
+* The user needs to know the email/username of the people they will invite.

 ## Triggers

-write
+The user clicks on the "Invite collaborators" option.

 ## Primary Sequence

-1. write
-2. write
+1. The user clicks on the "Invite collaborators" option.
+2. The app displays a message, prompting the user for the email of the people to be invited.
+3. The user type in the email of the collaborators.

 ## Primary Postconditions